MichellePriestleySmith/Cyber-Security-Projects/Microsoft Security Solutions Project/Part Three - Microsoft Sentinel.md

 <h2>Objective</h2>

-The objective of this activity was to familiarize with Microsoft Sentinel, a cloud-native Security Information and Event Management (SIEM) service provided by Microsoft.
+The objective of this activity was to familiarise with Microsoft Sentinel, a cloud-native Security Information and Event Management (SIEM) service provided by Microsoft.
 Through these tasks, participants gained practical experience in creating a Microsoft Sentinel instance, setting up necessary permissions, deploying solutions, and exploring key functionalities within the platform.
 This exploration laid the foundation for effective threat detection, mitigation, and security management in cloud environments.
 <br/>